SpectacularVoyager/JsonParser/README.md

 ## TODO
 1. Add support for multidimensional arrays
-2. Fix Generics for arrays and lists
+2. Add better error logging
 3. Check for non-public variables
 4. Add caching for JSONArray and JSONObject
 5. Add support for private fields